 (2) service of process is obtained on all parties.

-11. When using the two-state process in interstate cases, it is the responsibility of the initiating state to calculate whether the noncustodial parent has paid all current support, arrears, and interest under the law of the state that issued the order.
-[43 O.S. § 601-604]
+11. When using the two-state process in interstate cases, per 43 O.S. § 601-604, it is the responsibility of the initiating state to calculate whether the NCP paid all current support, arrears, and interest under the law of the state that issued the order.

 12. Waiver of interest.

-(1) OCSS staff use the legal settlement document on OSIS, Custodial Person's Waiver of Interest in Conjunction with a Settlement.
+(1) OCSS staff uses the legal settlement document on OSIS, Custodial Person's Waiver of Interest in Conjunction with a Settlement.

-(2) OCSS staff include in the court order settlement terms of the waiver of interest.
+(2) OCSS staff includes in the court order settlement terms of the waiver of interest.
 The district office OCSS state's attorney must approve all settlements of interest owed to Oklahoma.